ethandengs/eremois/packages/core/README.md

 # @eremois/core

-Core business logic package for the Eremois time management system.
+Core business logic package for the eremois time management system.

 ## Overview

-This package contains the fundamental business logic and services that power Eremois's time management capabilities.
+This package contains the fundamental business logic and services that power eremois's time management capabilities.
 It implements the core functionality for timeline management, task handling, and user pattern analysis.

 ## Structure